JacksonBailey/jacksonbailey.github.io/about.md

 ### Professional summary

+- May 2021 - Present: Senior Software Engineer at Happy Money
-- Dec 2019 - Present: Lead Java Engineer at Ondot Systems, Inc.
+- Dec 2019 - May 2021: Lead Java Engineer at Ondot Systems, Inc.
 - Jul 2019 - Dec 2019: Tribe Architect at Equifax
 - Aug 2017 - Jul 2019: Senior Dev and Technical Lead at Equifax
 - Sep 2015 - Aug 2017: Intermediate Dev at Equifax